 Patrick has appeared on other recordings with Gino Vannelli, Jeff Lorber, Tom Grant, Eddie Martinez, Dave Weckel, Nathan East, Ricky Lawson, ‘Little John’ Roberts, Alex Al, Bill Cunliffe, Tony Madian, Curt Bisquera, Herman Jackson, Mel Brown, Marlon McClain, Nate Phillips, George Mitchell, Paul deLay, John Raymond, Paul Jackson Jr., Tony Gable, and many others.

 Patrick also demonstrates a deep sense of community awareness and civic responsibility.
-He has performed for numerous fund- raisers to raise consciousness about the loss of funding for the arts in public schools.
+He has been involved with Children’s Cancer Association and Music RX since it’s inception and performed for numerous fund- raisers to raise consciousness about the loss of funding for the arts in public schools.
 In addition, he has been involved with major civic efforts to raise money for the America Diabetes Association, Oregon Food Bank, the American Cancer Society, Doernbecher Children’s Hospital, The Christie School, ALS Association of Oregon and SW Washington.
 One can’t help but be moved by the huge heart of this young man as it comes though in his civic awareness...and in his exuberant energy to entertain and uplift people.